rickmark/apple_net_recovery/README.md

 An analysis shows the following values

-* AP - Apple's update ID for the packge
+* AP - Apple's update ID for the packge, from the software update catalog
-* AU - base system URL to download from
+* AU - base system URL to download from (dmg)
 * AH - Some form of hash for the base system URL / content
-* AT - BaseSystem url token cookie
+* AT - BaseSystem url token cookie (Passed in the next request as a cookie header)
 * CU - chunklist URL (this becomes dangerous if downgrade attacked to v1)
 * CH - Chunklist url hash / content
-* CT - Chunklist url token cookie
+* CT - Chunklist url token cookie (Passed in the next request as a cookie header)